-The dressing up process is long and tiring, and requires a great deal of patience.
+The dressing up process is long and tiring and requires a great deal of patience.
 Bodies must be shaved before the first coat of paint is applied.
 It's left to dry for a couple of hours, and then the second coat of paint is put on.
 Dancing like a tiger while dressed up in such a manner is no easy feat either!

 - When: In August or September.

-- Where to Stay: The reasonably priced Hotel Pooram International is one of the best hotels in Thrissur and is located close to the action on Swaraj Round.
+- Where to stay: The reasonably priced Hotel Pooram International is one of the best hotels in Thrissur and is located close to the action on Swaraj Round.

 Kila Raipur Rural Olympics

 The Kila Raipur Rural Olympics is a rural sports festival that's grown over six decades, to become a sports bonanza that attracts competitors from around the globe.
-Over 4,000 sports men and woman participate in the festival, and they're watched by around 1 million spectators.
+Over 4,000 sportsmen and woman participate in the festival, and they're watched by around 1 million spectators.

 Bullocks, camels, dogs, mules, and other animals competing in highly professional events must be seen to be believed!
 The adrenaline-pumping bullock cart race is the main attraction.
 Other events that are big on entertainment include a dog race, horse dance, camel race, tractor race, and a tug-of-war.
-But the chance to see some really off-beat activities is the hugest drawcard -- such as people lifting bicycles with their teeth, pulling cars with their teeth or ears, or riding a bicycle ringed with a burning tire, and other daredevil stunts.
-The Rural Olympics really is a test of endurance, skill and strength!
+But the chance to see some really off-beat activities is the hugest draw card -- such as people lifting bicycles with their teeth, pulling cars with their teeth or ears, or riding a bicycle ringed with a burning tire, and other daredevil stunts.
+The Rural Olympics really is a test of endurance, skill, and strength!

 - When: Three days during early February each year.

-- Where to Stay: There's a good range of hotels in Ludhiana.
+- Where to stay: There's a good range of hotels in Ludhiana.
 The classy Nirvana Hotel receives excellent reviews, as does the cheaper Keys Hotel.
 If budget is a concern, Hotel Samrat is clean and offers good value for money.

 Karni Mata Festival

-The famous 600 year-old Karni Mata temple, near Bikaner in Rajasthan, is home to thousands of rats.
-They're considered to be sacred, and are offered food and protection.
+The famous 600-year-old Karni Mata temple, near Bikaner in Rajasthan, is home to thousands of rats.
+They're considered to be sacred and are offered food and protection.
 The temple is dedicated to an ancient mystic who's believed to have been a reincarnation of the Goddess Durga.
 Interestingly, the souls of Karni Mata's devotees are said to reside in the rats.

 Twice a year, pilgrims flock to the Karni Mata temple to worship Goddess Durga and her incarnations.
-The doors of the Karni Mata temple are thrown open at 4 a.m. for blessing.
+The doors of the Karni Mata temple are thrown open at 4 a.m. for the blessing.
 Food is offered to the deity, and it's considered most auspicious to eat what the rats have salivated over.
 If you can brave it, letting them scamper over your feet is said to bring good luck as well.
-And if you see a rare white rat, plenty of good fortunate will come your way!
+And if you see a rare white rat, plenty of good fortune will come your way!

-- How to Get There: The Karni Mata temple is located in Deshnok village, around 45 minutes south of Bikaner in the desert state of Rajasthan.
+- How to get there: The Karni Mata temple is located in Deshnok village, around 45 minutes south of Bikaner in the desert state of Rajasthan.
 Take either a bus or a taxi.

-- Where to Stay: It's best to stay in Bikaner, where accommodation is prevalent, and go on a day trip to the temple.
+- Where to stay: It's best to stay in Bikaner, where accommodation is prevalent, and go on a day trip to the temple.

 Nag Panchami isn't for the faint of heart!
 This festival is devoted to snakes, which are especially dug out of the ground and gathered for the occasion.